tfreitasleal/QxWebDriver-NET/README.md

 ## Project Status

 This project was instrumental for starting [Wisej-Selenium](https://github.com/iceteagroup/wisej-selenium).
-QxWebDriver-NET is in maintenance.
+QxWebDriver-NET is no longer supported.

+I would be happy to donate the project.

 ## Project Goal